caplin/boxxer/README.md

 Requires the back-end to be running.
 Currently use box id as file name but should support custom name soon so layout can be stored using the user email address or username.

+#### Running the back-end

+The back-end is very basic at the moment and use file to store the layout.
+From a command line tool go to server directory and run ```node index.js```.
+There is a demo running on http://localhost:666.

 ```javascript

 // store a layout